terrasoff/ts-mobx-basic-stores/README.md

 You can fill the container in a runtime and call dispose-method accordingly to yours application lifecycle.

+### Numeric

+Represents the logic of an observable numeric value.

 ### [Object](https://codesandbox.io/s/observable-object-store-rx5jg)

 Represents the logic of an observable object.